 King County Boards and CommissionsMore than 550 volunteers are already serving on a King County board, commission, committee or task force.
-These volunteers are advising the Executive and the King County Council on policies and programs affecting the residents of King County.
-The Executive's Annual Report (PDF, 1.24MB) to the King County Council on boards and commissions is available online now.
+These volunteers advise the Executive and the King County Council on policies and programs affecting residents of King County.
+The Executive's Annual Report (PDF, 733KB) to the King County Council on boards and commissions is available online now.

 While we accept applications for appointment to King County boards and commissions at any time, currently recruiting for members are the following boards and commissions.
 You can find further information about the following boards by viewing our "Currently Recruiting" page: